-Preparatory labware, reagents, and apparatus include 20 weight % BaCl2 solutions, beakers, a stirring hot plate with stir bar, a watch glass, a thermometer, a filtering apparatus with 0.2-μm Millipore GTTP polycarbonate membrane (PCM) filter, tin capsules, and a microbalance capable of measuring samples with 0.0001-mg precision.
-The analytical apparatus consists of four different segments: (1) EA, (2) ConFlo interface, (3) IRMS, and (4) computer software.
+Preparatory labware and apparatus include tin capsules and a microbalance capable of measuring samples with 0.0001-mg precision.
+The analytical apparatus consists of four different units: (1) EA, (2) ConFlo interface, (3) IRMS, and (4) computer software.

-The EA is a Carlo Erba Instruments NC 2500 (CE NC 2500) system, and it has a Costech "Zero Blank" Autosampler that holds 49 samples enclosed in tin capsules (fig. 1).
+The EA is a Carlo Erba Instruments NC 2500 system (CE NC 2500), and it has a Costech "Zero Blank" autosampler that holds 49 samples enclosed in tin capsules (fig. 1).
 Each tin capsule falls into the reaction tube, which is kept at 1020°C and is under constant He flow (90 mL/min).
-The sample immediately reacts with a measured amount of oxygen from a 5-mL loop purged at 35 mL/min.
+The sample immediately reacts with a measured amount of oxygen released from a 5-mL loop purged at 35 mL/min.
 The reaction of oxygen with the tin capsule is exothermic, resulting in localized temperatures of up to 1800°C, thus ensuring complete and instantaneous sample combustion.
 This is called "dynamic flash combustion."
-Because the BaSO4 has a decomposition temperature of 1580°C, it is critical to synchronize the He flow, the oxygen flow, and the timing of the sample drop to achieve quantitative combustion (Révész, 1998; also see in this work the section titled "Troubleshooting and Bench Notes").
-To boost the combustion, 0.8 $\pm$ 0.3 mg V2O5 is added to each sample (Yanagisawa and Sakai, 1983).
+Because the S-bearing solid has a decomposition temperature commonly in excess of 1500°C, it is critical to synchronize the He flow, the oxygen flow, and the timing of the sample drop to achieve quantitative combustion (Révész, 1998; also see in the present report the section titled "Troubleshooting and Bench Notes").
+To boost the combustion, $V_2O_5$ is added to each sample (Yanagisawa and Sakai, 1983).
+The ratio of $V_2O_5/S$ is not critical; usually the mass ratio is approximately 10.
 The combustion gases are first carried by He through an oxidative catalyst layer (tungsten oxide, WO3, on alumina) in the top of the reaction tube, where oxidation is completed, and then through a reduction agent (Cu) packed on the bottom of the reaction tube where any excess oxygen gas is consumed.
-At the outlet of the reaction tube, the gas mixture ( $N_2$ , $CO_2$ , $SO_2$ , and $H_2O$ ) enters a trap containing Anhydrone, which absorbs water.
-The gas mixture, now $N_2$ , $CO_2$ , and $SO_2$ , flows through a Teflon tubing gas chromatograph column (0.8-m Poraplot W kept at 90°C), which separates the gases and ensures that pure $SO_2$ gas passes separately through the thermal conductivity detector, through the ConFlo II open split, and into the IRMS.
+At the outlet of the reaction tube, the gas mixture (N2, CO2, SO2, and H2O) enters a trap containing Anhydrone that absorbs water.
+The gas mixture, now N2, CO2, and SO2, flows through a Teflon tubing GC column (0.8-m Poraplot W kept at 90°C), which separates the gases and ensures that pure sulfur dioxide gas passes separately through the thermal conductivity detector, through the ConFlo II open split, and into the IRMS.